Ali Al-Naimi: Early life and education

-Naimi was born in Ar-Rakah in the Eastern Province.
+Naimi was born in Ar-Rakah in Saudi Arabia's Eastern Province.
 Born to Ibrahim, a pearl diver of the Al-Naimi tribe, and Fatima, a Bedouin of the Ajman, his parents became divorced during the pregnancy.
 As a consequence, Naimi was born into and lived the first eight years of his nomadic life with his mother's and stepfather's tribe.
 From the age of four, he tended the family's flock of lambs.
 His mother divorced his stepfather when Al-Naimi was eight, and Al-Naimi left the Ajmani tribe to live with his father in Al-Hasa.

-Ali Al-Naimi's older brother Abdullah was hired by Aramco in 1944, and attended the Jebel School run by the company.
-Abdullah took Ali along to the school, where they learned English, Arabic and basic arithmetic in the mornings, then worked as office boys in the afternoon.
+Naimi's older brother Abdullah was hired by Aramco in 1944, and attended the Jebel School run by the company.
+Abdullah took Ali along to the school, where they learned English, Arabic, and basic arithmetic in the mornings, then worked as office boys in the afternoon.
 Finally, on 6 December 1947, Ali was hired as a junior clerk, but still attended school in the mornings.

-Under the training programs of Aramco, he studied at International College, Beirut, and the American University of Beirut, before going to Lehigh University in the United States.
-He obtained a Bachelor of Science degree in geology in 1962.
+Under the training programs of Aramco, he studied at International College, Beirut, and the American University of Beirut, before attending Lehigh University in Bethlehem, Pennsylvania, where he earned a Bachelor of Science degree in geology in 1962.
 He then earned a Master of Science degree in hydrology and economic geology at Stanford University.

-Ali attended advanced management courses at Columbia in 1974 and Harvard in 1979.
+Naimi also attended advanced management courses at Columbia University in 1974 and Harvard University in 1979.